stolostron/deploy/README.md

 2. Update the `kustomization.yaml` file in the `acm-operator` dir to set `newTag` You can find a snapshot tag by viewing the list of tags available [here](https://quay.io/open-cluster-management/acm-custom-registry) Use a tag that has the word `SNAPSHOT` in it.
+  For downstream deploys, make sure to set `newName` differently, usually to `acm-d`.
     ```bash
     namespace: open-cluster-management